estudio-hawara/fastembed-api/README.md

 ## Overview

-This API provides a straightforward way to generate text embeddings for paragraphs using [FastEmbed](https://github.com/qdrant/fastembed/), making it easier to retrieve vector embeddings for downstream tasks like semantic search or text similarity.
-Currently, the API supports multilingual embeddings using the model [sentence-transformers/paraphrase-multilingual-mpnet-base-v2](https://huggingface.co/sentence-transformers/paraphrase-multilingual-mpnet-base-v2) and accepts text input one paragraph at a time.
+**Fastembed API** provides a straightforward way to generate text embeddings for paragraphs, making it easier to retrieve vector embeddings for downstream tasks like semantic search or text similarity.

+### Context

+It was developed as a companyon of [Boc·ajarro](https://github.com/estudio-hawara/boc-ajarro) which, as is written in PHP, needed some Python help in order to create text embeddings in order to feed a vector database.

+As it's meant to be executed in a server without a graphic card, it doesn't rely on expensive (in terms of computation) Pytorch setups.
+Instead, it uses [FastEmbed](https://github.com/qdrant/fastembed/) so it can be executed in the CPU's of a standard Virtual Private Server.

+### Limitations

+- Currently, the API supports multilingual embeddings using the model [sentence-transformers/paraphrase-multilingual-mpnet-base-v2](https://huggingface.co/sentence-transformers/paraphrase-multilingual-mpnet-base-v2) and accepts text input one paragraph at a time.

+- As it's meant to be executed in a private network, it does not implement any authentication (or authorization) mechanism.

 ## Installation